Joseph Stevenson: Return to Durham

 The death of his son Robert in 1839 prompted him to reconsider his life.
 He resigned from the record commission and went to Durham to enter the city's university and study Theology, completing his licentiate in Easter 1841, with one of his classmates being the future antiquarian George Ornsby.
 He became librarian at Durham Cathedral.
 He spent the next seven years cataloging the charters and deeds in the treasury.
-During this time he was close to the cleric and author George Townsend, who would later travel to Rome on an unsuccessful mission to covert Pope Pius IX to Protestantism.
+During this time he was close to the cleric and author George Townsend, who would later travel to Rome on an unsuccessful mission to convert Pope Pius IX to Protestantism.
 Townsend appointed Stevenson as curate at St Margaret's Church.

 All this time he was constantly editing ancient texts: for the Maitland Club, Glasgow, eight volumes (1833–42) (including The Life and Death of King James the First of Scotland (1837), which contains the text of The Dethe of the Kynge of Scotis); for the English Historical Society, five volumes (1838–41); for the Roxburghe Club, four volumes; for the Surtees Society, seven volumes, with eight volumes of The Church Historians of England.